 JOSE CALVO / SCIENCE PHOTO LIBRARY JOSE CALVO / SCIENCE PHOTO LIBRARY

-Light micrograph of a vomeronasal organ (Jacobson organ) showing its typical crescent-shaped lumen enclosed by a thin bone capsule.
+Light micrograph of the sensory surface of a vomeronasal organ (Jacobson organ).
 The vomeronasal organ is an auxiliary olfactory organ that can detect pheromones and scents.
-The sensory cells are located in the concave, thicker surface.
-Magnification: x90 when printed at 10 centimetres wide.
+Its surface is a pseudostratified epithelium very similar to olfactory epithelium.
+Several bundles of nerve fibres appear in the lamina propria.
+Magnification: x180 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.